kevinpboylan/phishing101/README.md

 In this project, we wanted to demonstrate how a phishing attack works, and then use the demonstration to deliver a lesson on avoiding phishing attacks in the future.

 *Everything in this demo is for educational purposes only.
-These techniques can cause serious harm - do not use them in the wrong way.*
+These techniques can cause serious harm - do not use them in an illegal or malicious way.*

+## Educational Deck

+You can view the educational module [here](https://docs.google.com/presentation/d/1tHViKoNmyG9BW4bdVqVQzv6lz4ILUpxxzoyB1XbFikY/edit?usp=sharing) (made on Google Slides).

+## Video Presentation

+(space reserved for link to video)

 ## Background